Skip to main content

 Program Schedule

-The program will meet approximately once per month between September 2023 and May 2024.
+The program will meet approximately once per month between September 2024 and May 2025.
 Each session is four-to-five hours (a half-day), except for Sessions II and IX, which will be full-day retreats.
 Participants should also expect to spend approximately four hours monthly preparing for sessions.

-Sessions VIII and IX are dedicated to the required team project.
+Sessions VII and IX are dedicated to the required team project.
 A list of projects will be provided during Session II.
 Participants will use the projects suggested by their peers to form teams of four to five.
 As a project team, they will then refine and advance their selected idea.
 Each project will also have an executive sponsor who will work with the team.
 Teams will work on their projects throughout the program to present in May.

 Session I

-Tuesday, Sept.
-12, 2023, from 2 to 6 p.m.
+from 2 p.m. to 6 p.m.

 Through a review of fundamentals, self-assessment, and discussion, we will look to understand what personal leadership means, who we are as leaders, how to develop leadership in others, and how to exercise personal leadership every day.